-Purulia is culturally the richest district in West Bengal.
-Snuggled in its corner is Charida in Baghmundi block, the village of 300 skilled mask makers of the celebrated dance form of the region, Chau, an acrobatic martial art based dance form and is inscribed in UNESCO Representative List of Intangible Cultural Heritage of Humanity.
-This quaint village in the land of red soil is located at the scenic foothills of Ayodhya Hills, about 5 kms from Baghmundi.
+Charida, is a village of 308 skilled mask makers of the celebrated dance form of the region, Chau dance.
+It is an acrobatic martial art based dance form inscribed in UNESCO Representative List of Intangible Cultural Heritage of Humanity.
+This quaint village in the land of red soil is located at the scenic foothills of the Ayodhya Hills, about 5 km from Baghmundi.

-The tradition of making Chau masks started in Charida about 150 years back during the rule of King Madan Mohan Singh Deo of Baghmundi.
-The vibrant, colourful and elaborate masks convey the vigorous intent of the art form that portray animals or characters from the epics.
-Paper pulp and clay are used to make Chau masks.
-Decorations are mostly done with plastic feathers and beads.
-Embellished with Zari, glitters and foils, the eyes of the masks are wide open.
-Knitted eyebrows and thick facial hair made with jute fibers, give some masks a demonic character.
+The tradition of Chau mask making started in Charida about 150 years back during the rule of King Madan Mohan Singh Deo of Baghmundi.
+The Chau Mask has received the Geographical Indication (GI) tag .
+The vibrant, colourful and elaborate masks convey the vigorous intent of the art form that portrays animals or characters from the epics.
+One can experience the tedious task of making the elaborate masks from scratch directly from the artists.

 The artists in Charida have formed a collective called Chau Mukhosh Shilpi Sangha.
 There is a resource centre at Charida also.
 The resource centre has a workshop space in the ground floor.
 The village has shops from where Chau Masks can be purchased.